Ipstenu/ui-labs/readme.txt

 = 3.0.2 (2016-08) =
 * Optimized: Lab checks run a little faster now and in the right places.
+* Fixed: Some checks not running on single site.
+* Fixed: Settings link on Plugin List Page.
+* Added: Donate link on Plugin List Page.

 = 3.0.1 (2016-07) =
 * Fixed: Failure to check `is_multisite` properly which broke single site.
-SO so sory.r
+SO so sorry.

 = 3.0 (2016-07) =
 * Separated: Footer and padding